BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

 - Page 272 - Observation that colonized populations paid taxes to finance the lives of the colonizers.

-<span class="ch">_Ternary Societeies and Colonialism: The Case of India_</span>
+<span class="ch">_Ternary Societies and Colonialism: The Case of India_</span>

 - Page 315

   > One finds in all civilizations the idea that strict assignment of social
   > positions and political functions can serve as a check on hubris and ego;
-  > this is often used as a defense of hereditary hierarchies, especially in
+  > this is often used as a defence of hereditary hierarchies, especially in
   > monarchic and dynastic systems.

 - Page 342 - Comment that measurement of the caste systems by the British